htrinath/differential-end-csvco/README.md

 <p align="center">
   <img src="Images/parametric_sweep.png"></br>
-  Fig. 10: Control Voltage vs Frequency graph for varying Supply Voltage.
+  Fig. 11: Control Voltage vs Frequency graph for varying Supply Voltage.
 </p>

 # Netlist for the Circuit:

-Refer to the netlist of the circuit here:
+Refer to the netlist of the circuit here: <a src='differential_end_CSVCO.cir.out'>Netlist</a>

 # Observations:
 • Maximum frequency obtained for Supply voltage of 1.2V is around 22 GHz